mtumilowicz/jit-notes/README.md

     * code is compiled to something intermediary (bytecode) and then is compiled to native code (machine code) during runtime
 * opposed to Ahead Of Time (AOT) compilation: C, C++, Go, Rust
-    * during compilation -> machine code
+    * compilation: directly to machine code
     * many optimizations during compilation
     * restart - we start from the beginning
     * java 9 - AOTC compiler
 * loop of JIT compilation: interpret -> profile -> compile -> deoptimize -> interpret
 * optimizes two things: methods and loops
 * big part of JVM